apache/sedona/docs/setup/azure-synapse-analytics.md

 This tutorial focuses on getting you up and running with Sedona 1.6.1 on Spark 3.4 Python 3.10

-If you want to run newer version, you will need to dive into the detailed build and diagnose process detailed in lower part of this document.
+If you want to run newer version, you will need to dive into the detailed build and diagnose process detailed in the lower part of this document.

 ## Strong recommendations